marlowe-contrib/marlowe-oracle-service/README.md

 We specify the waiting time of each iteration in milliseconds, the marlowe tags to scan and the choice resolution method we want to have.

 There are three different choice resolution methods supported: address, charli3 and orcfax.
 All of them are optional, so we can configure only the ones we want to support.
 For the address method, we need to specify the address we will be using and the list of choice names we are resolving.
+The address is the owner of the Choice that asks for an oracle value.

 For the charli3 and orcfax methods, there's more configuration involved:
 -   choiceName: The choice name to resolve
 -   roleName: Name of the role token to use
 -   bridgeValidatorUtxo: TxHash and index of the utxo containing the script of the bridge validator